artefactual-labs/weblate-migration-scripts/README.md

 then these files won't be deleted and can be examined.

-Adding a langauge to AtoM
+Adding a language to AtoM
 -------------------------

 * Untested *